 West Des Moines Historical Society is dedicated to the mission of historic preservation and to educate public about our historic sites in Central Iowa.Become a member >

 Your tax-deductible contribution supports community enrichment through education, preservation, and celebration of the history of the greater WDM areaDonate >

 The pioneers who settled Iowa, the freed men and women who traveled across it and the families who now call it home.
 You’re invited to walk the hallways of the past, see Victorian elegance and hear stories of hardship and bravery as you become part of history.

 THE JORDAN HOUSE MUSEUM TOUR TIMES

-Tours of the Jordan House Museum are held Friday and Sunday, 11am & 1pm.
+Tours of the Jordan House Museum are held Friday and Sunday, 11am & 1pm, from February-December.
 The number of visitors will be limited at this time, and we highly recommend pre-purchasing your ticket.